 Information sent on behalf of Cambridgeshire Constabulary

-Here is our weekly summary of offences and incidents affecting your community, reported to police during the period 8th to 14th October:
+Here is our weekly summary of offences and incidents affecting your community, covering the period 26th May to 1st June:

 Please be aware that these reports do not contain all details of all reported crime.
 We do not publish details of domestic related offences or anything which may put a person at risk if information regarding the crime was made public.